 Why Your Apple Watch Needs a Better Workout App

 If you lift weights, the built-in Apple Watch Workout app is a glorified calorie counter.
 It cannot track reps, sets, exercises, or rest periods.
 It has no idea whether you did 3 sets of bench press or 30 minutes of stretching.
+If you are still tracking progress manually, you are leaving gains on the table.

 For the 40+ million Americans who strength train regularly, that is not good enough.
 You need an app that understands lifting.